Kreative-Performative-Individuals/api-gateway/README.md

 ``DB_PASSWORD="password"``

-Change every reference inside the ``main.py`` of the database, to the HOST ip.
+Change every reference inside the ``main.py`` of the database, to the HOST ip with the database service name, so change from the hardcoded IP address to ``kpi-database``.

+Put the docker compose file, inside the root folder.

+If not present already (waiting for merge of the pull request), put the provided docker file inside the frontend folder.

+Run:

+``docker compose up --build``

+The first build will take a lot of time.

+Right after test the integration among different services.